Alex Bregman Preview, Player Props: Astros vs. Mariners

 Alex Bregman At The Plate

-- Among the qualified hitters in MLB action, he ranks 88th in batting average, 38th in on-base percentage, and 90th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 95th, his on-base percentage ranks 39th, and he is 93rd in the league in slugging.

-- Bregman has had an RBI in 49 games this year (40.5%), including 20 multi-RBI outings (16.5%).
-He has also driven in three or more of his team's runs in seven contests.
+- Bregman has an RBI in 49 of 122 games this season, with multiple RBI in 20 of them.
+He has also driven home three or more of his team's runs in seven contests.

+- He has scored in 56 of 122 games this season, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.